Impressive Alcaraz wins in Madrid for 4th title of the year

 Alcaraz’s three losses this season came against Sebastian Korda in Monte Carlo, Nadal in Indian Wells and Matteo Berrettini in the Australian Open.

-After long three-set wins over Nadal and Djokovic, Alcaraz kept his high energy from the start against Zverev and was in control throughout the match at the “Caja Mágica” center court.
+After long three-set wins over Nadal and Djokovic, the seventh-seeded Alcaraz kept his high energy from the start against Zverev and was in control throughout the match at the “Caja Magica” center court.

 He didn’t face any break points and converted four of the eight he had against the second-seeded Zverev.
 Alcaraz had 11 unforced errors compared to 25 by Zverev.